But where else can I find my NHS number and do I need it to book a Covid jab?

 You do not need to know your NHS number to use NHS services, but it can still be useful to have it.

-You can find your NHS number on any letter you receive from the NHS.
-However, if you do not have any letters, you can use an online service to find your number.
+You can find your NHS number on any letter you receive from the NHS, on a prescription, or by logging in to a GP practice online service.
+However, if you do not have access to any of these then you can use an online service to find your number.

 This service is for anyone living in England who has forgotten or does not know their NHS number.